reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 Some of the most common use cases where we can use feature flags are:

 - **Progressive delivery** - This is a practice that gives teams the ability to decide when and how to roll out new software features.
-It means to roll out features early, iterate on them, and progressively roll it out to more and more users over time.
+It means to roll out features early, iterate on them, and progressively roll them out to more and more users over time.
 - **Beta testing and qualitative feedback** - Before deploying a feature to the full user base, feature flags are a wonderful way to test it with a beta tester group.
 This way, we can gather user feedback, and assess performance.
 Before the product is ready for prime time, developers must seek consumer feedback on performance, usability, and functionality in this area of progressive delivery.
 We can target individual users or groups using the granular control provided by feature flags to collect their opinion on the experience.
 - **Kill switches** - A kill switch is a mechanism that does exactly what it says: it stops something immediately.
 If we start receiving several bug reports just after rolling out a feature, we can just turn off the feature rather than having to roll back to another version and potentially damage other features by a new deployment.
 - **A/B testing** - Consider adding a new button to our website and testing whether it receives more clicks when it is red or blue.
 Using feature flags, we could deploy feature A (the red button) to 50% of our consumers and feature B (the blue button) to the remaining 50%.
 Then we may gather data to determine if A or B performed better.
-- **Faster incident resolution** - Although we don't typically consider it, feature flags can speed up issue resolution.
-In fact, using feature flags can fully stop problems from ever occurring.
-We present real-world use cases and examples of how feature flags can be used to solve problems in our article on faster incident resolution.
-Feature flags might be viewed in this regard as the first line of defense if something goes wrong during production.

 Read more about [different rollout strategies with feature flags](/rollout-strategies-with-feature-flags) in our dedicated article.